-In the first part of the paper, we establish the well-posedness of Dirichlet-type boundary-value problems in $C^{1,1}$ domains $U \subset \Rd$ for the equation \eqref{e.thepde} under a weak formulation based on the Sobolev-type space~$H^1_\hyp(U)$, defined below in~\eqref{e.def.h1hypnorm}.
+In the first part of the paper, we address the well-posedness of \eqref{e.thepde} under a weak formulation based on the Sobolev-type space~$H^1_\hyp(\T^d)$, defined below in~\eqref{e.def.h1hypnorm}.
 In the case in which~$\b$ is a potential field, we provide two proofs of well-posedness.
 The first relies on the abstract Lax-Milgram theorem, while the second identifies a \emph{uniformly convex} functional that has the sought-after weak solution as its unique minimizer.
 The identification of the correct convex functional is inspired by previous work of Br\'ezis and Ekeland \cite{BE1,BE2} on variational formulations of parabolic equations (see also the more recent works~\cite{GBook,ABM} and the references therein).
-The proof that our functional is indeed uniformly convex relies on a new Poincar\'e-type inequality for $H^1_\hyp$, see Theorem~\ref{t.hypoelliptic.poincare} below.
+The proof that our functional is {coercive} relies on a new Poincar\'e-type inequality for $H^1_\hyp$, see Theorem~\ref{t.hypoelliptic.poincare} below.
 The Poincar\'e inequality in fact holds in a much more general setting than the periodic setting in which we consider \eqref{e.thepde}.
 Our convex-analytic arguments for well-posedness can be immediately adapted to cover non-linear equations such as those obtained by replacing $\Delta_v f$ in \eqref{e.thepde} with $\nabla_v \cdot(\a(x,v,\nabla_v f))$, for $p \mapsto \a(x,v,p)$ a Lipschitz and uniformly maximal monotone operator (uniformly over $x \in \T^d$ and $v \in \Rd$).